hindu-comm/mail_stream_advaita-l/2017/10/SrividyA_and_advaita/162__Praveen_R._Bhat.md

 > jnAna sAdhana?
 If so, how?
 >

-​I think this question​ also stands answered IMO with above.
+I think this question also stands answered IMO with above.

 Now, SV upAsanA itself is quite involved, with strict rules to follow with siddhis associated at each level/ mantra.
 The siddhi should be used to